 One day, hearts will change

 “Now it will come about that in the last days, the mountain of the house of the Lord will be established as the chief of the mountains, and will be raised above the hills; and many peoples will come and say, ‘Come, let us go up to the mountain of the Lord, to the house of the God of Jacob; that He may teach us concerning His ways; and that we may walk in His paths.'”
 Isaiah 2:2,3 nasb

 When the last days come, Isaiah tells us, hearts will change.
 Many people will want to go to God’s house.
 They won’t be there to be seen or show off their new outfits.
 It won’t be the “in” thing to do before lunch at the country club.
 Instead, many people from all over the globe will stream to the house of God because of one very important reason.

 They want to learn God’s ways in order to obey.

 We don’t always go to the house of God to learn His ways in order to obey now, do we?
 But one day we will.

-When the last days come, what will they be like?
+What will the last days be like?